Pacific Rim (film): Filming

 I didn't want to make the movie 3D because when you have things that big ... the thing that happens naturally, you're looking at two buildings lets say at 300 feet [away], if you move there is no parallax.
 They're so big that, in 3D, you barely notice anything no matter how fast you move ...
 To force the 3D effects for robots and monsters that are supposed to be big you are making their [perspective] miniaturized, making them human scale.

 It was later announced that the film would be converted to 3D, with the conversion taking 40 weeks longer than most.
 Del Toro said: "What can I tell you?
 I changed my mind.
 I'm not running for office.
 I can do a Romney."

 Del Toro cut approximately an hour of material from the film.
 The unused footage explored the characters and their arcs in greater detail, but the director felt it was necessary to strike a balance, stating: "We cannot pretend this is Ibsen with monsters and giant robots.
 I cannot pretend I'm doing a profound reflection on mankind."
 Each character's arc was edited down to its minimal requirements.
 The director wanted to keep the film around two hours, particularly for younger viewers.
 Alejandro González Iñárritu and Alfonso Cuarón helped with the editing; Iñárritu removed ten minutes of footage, while Cuarón removed "a few minutes" and rearranged several scenes.
 Iñárritu and Cuarón receive a "special thanks" in the film's end credits, as do James Cameron and David Cronenberg.
+Cameron's role is unknown, but del Toro has explained that Cronenberg extensively helped with crewing the film in Toronto.